15 brilliant things to do in Tbilisi Georgia

 Best day trips from Tbilisi

 You’ve got a few options when it comes to great day trips from Tbilisi.
-The most epic one being Kazbegi (the Caucasus mountains and that iconic church) and one of the easiest being Mtskheta.
+The most epic one was Kazbegi (the Caucasus mountains and that iconic church) and one of the easiest was Mtskheta.
 Here are a few to choose from:

-• Kazbegi/Stepansminda, which is a full day tour to the mountainous part of Georgia.
+• Kazbegi/Stepansminda, which is a full-day tour of the mountainous part of Georgia.
 Book here.

 • Kakheti wine tour – wine was invented in Georgia, so this trip is perfect for wine lovers.
 Book here.